Lake Tauca: Biology

 Low concentrations of pollen are found in sediments left by Lake Tauca in the Salar de Uyuni.
 Lake Minchin sediments contain more pollen (indicating that it may have had a more favourable climate), but the lack of pollen may be the product of a deeper lake.
 Polylepis may have thrived in favourable salinity and climatic conditions.
 Increased Polylepis and Acaena pollen is observed towards the end of the Tauca episode.

 The lake was deep enough for the development of planktonic diatoms, including the dominant Cyclotella choctawatcheeana.
 Other diatoms noted in Lake Tauca are the benthic Denticula subtilis, the epiphytic Achnanthes brevipes, Cocconeis placentula and Rhopalodia gibberula, the planktonic Cyclotella striata and the tychoplanktonic Fragilaria atomus, Fragilaria construens and Fragilaria pinnata.
 Epithemia has also been found.

 Sediments at the shoreline contain fossils of gastropods and ostracods; Littoridina and Succineidae snails have been used to date the lake.
 Other genera included Myriophyllum, Isoetes (indicating the formation of littoral communities) and Pediastrum.
-Algae grew in the lake, leading to reef knolls (bioherms) formed by carbonate rocks.
+Algae grew in the lake and produced reef knolls (bioherms) formed by carbonate rocks.
 These grew in several phases, and some were initially considered stromatolites.
 Some dome-shaped bioherms reach a size of 4 m, forming reef-like structures on terraces.
 They developed around objects jutting from the surface, such as rocks.
 Tube- and tuft-shaped structures also appear on these domes.
 Not all such structures formed during the Tauca episode.
 Similar structures have been found in the Ries crater in Germany, where Cladophorites species were responsible for their construction.
 Taxa identified at Lake Tauca include Chara species.
 The water above the tufa deposits was probably less than 20 m deep.
 In some places (linked to Phormidium encrustatum and Rivularia species), limited stromatolitic development took place.

-Duration
+Research history

+Reports of lake deposits on the Altiplano go back to 1861.
+A John B. Minchin in 1882 reported the existence of encrustations around Lake Poopo and the salars south of Coipasa.
+He postulated that a lake with a surface area of 120000 km2 left these encrustations and that the nitrate deposits in the Atacama and Tarapaca were likewise formed by water draining for this lake.
+Some estimates of the size of this lake claimed that it reached from Lake Titicaca as far as 27° South.
+The name "Lake Minchin" was applied in 1906 by Steinmann, who applied it to the Uyuni basin, while naming the lake covering the Poopo and Coipasa basins "Lake Reck".
+The name was applied in honour of John B. Minchin.
+Later it was found that Lake Titicaca was not part of Lake Minchin and the theory was put forward that meltwater from glaciers had formed the lake.
+A different lake (Lake Ballivian) was also defined which encompassed Lake Titicaca.
+The lake episodes "Escara" and "Tauca" were first defined in 1978.
+The relationship between various deposits in the southern Altiplano and these around Lake Titicaca was unclear at the beginning of the research history.
+Lakes were identified by the lake terraces, sediments, bioherms and drill cores.